Road to the Future

 Levels of Driving Automation: The market currently supports the higher end of level 2 and the lower end of level 3 in terms of affordability, according to Aptiv, which calls this the sweet spot in which the benefit from these advanced safety systems can be maximized while minimizing the cost.

 As cars become even more autonomous, we expect to see software that will create an increasingly digital experience.

-The semiconductor: Semiconductors are another obvious need in the EV supply chain.
+The semiconductor: Semiconductors are another essential need in the EV supply chain.
 You cannot make a car without computer chips.
 The number and power of these chips will need to grow as vehicles become increasingly automated.
-To that end, a range of businesses in the semiconductor supply chain, including ASML, LAM, Taiwan Semiconductor, Texas Instruments, and Entegris stand to benefit from the increased demand not only for more compute power but for more complex compute power.
+To that end, a range of businesses in the semiconductor supply chain, including ASML, LAM, Taiwan Semiconductor, Texas Instruments, and Entegris, stand to benefit from the increased demand not only for more compute power but also for more complex compute power.
 Chipmaker NVIDIA, which provides AI and machine learning (ML) technology, has been working on an autonomous driving platform, which we believe could provide upside beyond its core AI/ML and gaming verticals.
 Notably, NVIDIA’s full stack driving platform features both one-time and recurring revenue streams, driven by its hardware and software components, respectively.
 We look at this company as a toll collector on a very long growth highway to vehicle automation.
 While our research indicates that AI/ML is early in its adoption, NVIDIA is encouraging adoption across industries and use cases by decreasing costs and simplifying implementation.
 Ultimately, we expect AI/ML applications to account for an increasing portion of EV input costs.

 The Road to the Future